gabriel4649/JMdictDB/README.txt

    xrefs produced (1M+ total with some entries such as the particle "ha" having over 100K referring to it.)

+   Makefile will download JMdict_e.gz (or JMdict.gz if so configured), JMnedict.gz, and examples.utf8.gz as needed depending on the make targets used, using the 'wget' program.
+If wget is not available you can download the needed files manually, and put them in the ./data/ directory.

-3. The makefile will load all the file data into a database named "jmnew".
+5. The makefile will parse the data files, create a database named "jmnew", load the jmdictdb schema, and finally load all the parsed data into it.
 If everything was loaded sucessfully, run

 	make activate